ta7sudan/postcss-preserve-px-fontsize/README.md

 # postcss-preserve-px-fontsize
-preserve px font-size from postcss-px-to-viewport
+preserve px font-size from postcss-px-to-viewport, only for vw unit.